How We Track Your ROI

 Weekly: Review and Clean (15-20 minutes)

-• Review all prospects in "Qualified Interest" stage—are they progressing or stalled?
+• Review all prospects in "Qualified Interest" stage

 • Move stalled prospects (no activity in 2+ weeks) to appropriate stage or Lost